ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 The screenshot below shows our logic declarations, and the logging for inserting an `Item`.
 Each line represents a rule firing, and shows the complete state of the row.

-Note that it's a `Multi-Table Transaction`, as indicating by the indentation.
+Note that it's a `Multi-Table Transaction`, as indicated by the indentation.
 This is because - like a spreadsheet - **rules automatically chain, *including across tables.***

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/logic-chaining.jpeg?raw=true">